chrisgrieser/obsidian-theme-design-utilities/README.md

 ### Permanent Notice
 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.

+### Cheatsheets
+Directly open a cheat sheet showing the Obsidian CSS classes. (thanks to @TfThacker)

 ## Other Resources for Obsidian Theme Designers
 If you are looking for tools to help out designing a theme with Obsidian, you also might be interested in the following plugins: